Optional Downstream Analysis Tools¶

 Generate Aggregated Report¶

-usage: pvacbind generate_aggregated_report [-h] input_file output_file
+usage: pvacbind generate_aggregated_report [-h] [-b BINDING_THRESHOLD]

 Generate an aggregated report from a pVACbind .all_epitopes.tsv report file.